mpatchesny/VBA-OneDrive-explorer/readme.md

 ## How to set Microsoft Graph permissions

-Register your application in Azure Portal [docs] (https://docs.microsoft.com/en-us/graph/auth-register-app-v2) and set permissions (User.Read, Files.Read.All) for registered application.
+Register your application in Azure Portal [docs](https://docs.microsoft.com/en-us/graph/auth-register-app-v2) and set permissions (User.Read, Files.Read.All) for registered application.

 If you do not want to get token via VBA go to [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and log in.
 Click three dots menu button next to your account name and click Select permissions -> select Files and click Consent.

 ## How to obtain Microsoft Graph token

-To obtain token via VBA register your application in Azure Portal [docs] (https://docs.microsoft.com/en-us/graph/auth-register-app-v2).
+To obtain token via VBA register your application in Azure Portal [docs](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).
 As a redirect uri use http://localhost (Web) and https://login.microsoftonline.com/common/oauth2/nativeclient (Mobile and desktop applications).
 Copy your client ID and client secret into VBA code:

 ```vb
 Dim settings As RequestSettings